 Second-hand market has been on the rise across the globe for years with the COVID-19 pandemic providing an additional boost bringing even high-end global brands like Gucci and Levi’s towards embracing it.
-According to the Global Secondhand E-Commerce Market 2021 report, the second-hand market is getting closer attention from both consumers and market players because of the emergence of the more convenient E-commerce component.
+According to the Global Secondhand E-Commerce Market 2021 report, that preloved clothing market is getting closer attention from both consumers and market players because of the emergence of the more convenient E-commerce component.
 There has also been a substantial rise in online shopping as the pandemic forced people around the world to stay indoors.

 Second-hand buying/selling enables the circular economy and also waste reduction due to its sustainability character.
 Second-hand ecommerce has considerable acceptance in Pakistan with platforms like OLX generating huge sales across the country.
 When it comes to fashion, however, wearing second-hand apparel is generally looked down upon despite the country being one of the biggest importers of second-hand clothing.
 Flea markets are so common that they are even considered to be a part of its shopping culture yet the socioeconomic classes that enjoy these cheap clothing’s are reluctant to share the origins of their purchases with anyone.
 Upper socioeconomic classes are still alien to having some established local brand at their disposal to which they could revert to for buying quality second hand clothes.